 The Group and the Company manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of its activities.
 To maintain or adjust the capital structure, the Group and the Company may issue new shares, and return capital to shareholders.
-No changes were made in the objectives, policies or processes of capital management As of 30 September 2017 and 31 December 2016.
+No changes were made in the objectives, policies or processes of capital management As of 31 December 2017 and as of 31 December 2016.